Cascade County, Montana

 Cascade County (cascade means waterfall in French) is a county located in the U.S. state of Montana.
 As of the 2020 census, the population was 84,414, making it the fifth-most populous county in Montana.
 Its county seat is Great Falls.

 Cascade County comprises the Great Falls, MT Metropolitan Statistical Area.

 History

+Early history

+Cascade County was historically uninhabited throughout most of prehistory, with no permanent settlements aside from the occasional Salish hunting party.
+In roughly 1600, the Blackfeet pushed the Salish out, establishing the first permanent settlements in the area.
+Despite being claimed by France, the area remained unexplored by European settlers until the United States acquired the region in 1803 as part of the Louisiana Purchase.

 At the time of the Lewis and Clark Expedition, Cascade County was the territory of the Blackfeet.
-The county was named for the falls on the Missouri River.
+The county was named for the falls on the Missouri River, and Lewis and Clark are believed to have first discovered the area on June 13, 1805.
+Despite this, the area remained uninhabited by Americans until later in the century.

-The United States Army at one time had Fort Shaw as an outpost in the northwest part of the county.
-Only a small settlement is left by that name, a CDP.
+Founding

+After changing hands between several territories throughout the decades, Cascade County finally was placed under the jurisdiction of the Montana Territory on May 28, 1864.
+In 1887, territorial representative T.E.
+Collins proposed the creation of Cascade County from several surrounding counties including Lewis and Clark, Meagher, and Chouteau, and his bill was signed.
+Two years later, Montana was granted full statehood.

+In 1880, entrepreneur Paris Gibson explored the area and was impressed with the possibility to harness the hydroelectric potential of the massive waterfalls in order to power and sustain a large industrial city.
+He returned in 1883, establishing Great Falls at the bank of the river.
+By 1887, the city had over 1000 residents, and the arrival of the Great Northern Railway cemented the city's position.

 Geography

 According to the United States Census Bureau, the county has a total area of 2711 sqmi, of which 2698 sqmi is land and 13 sqmi (0.5%) is water.
 The Missouri River and the Sun River flow through the county, and meet at the city of Great Falls.
-A portion of the Adel Mountains Volcanic Field is in the southwest corner of the county.
-The Rocky Mountains are in the western part of the county with the Little Belt and Highwood Mountains in the southeast.
+A portion of the Adel Mountains Volcanic Field is in the county's southwest corner.
+The Rocky Mountains are in the western part of the county, with the Little Belt and Highwood Mountains in the southeast.